top of page

 4) excessive flatulence.

 Some patients also have difficulty in vomiting.
 Very many of these patients have had this syndrome all their lives, but only become aware of it during puberty.
+People often experience very painful hiccups as well.
+Another symptom may be increased saliva production, especially in stressful situations.

-Read more about the causes and treatment here.
+Read more here.

 HOW ABOUT THE EXAMINATION?